hashrocket/bug-reporting-guide/README.md

 - Submitting a form produces an error message.
 - A 'price calculator' returns an incorrect calculation.
 - An element that was present on a design or wireframe (that was signed-off) is missing.
-- A date is formatted incorrectly for the users locale (e.g. is in US format whereas it should be UK).
+- A date is formatted incorrectly for the users locale (e.g. is in UK format whereas it should be US).
 - A word is speeelled incorrectly. (hehe)

 ## What a bug is not